M-3-Group/IntermittentFeeding/README.md

 ### Data 2: data-behind-figure-3and4.zip

-This folder comprises the exact data (in JSON format) plotted in figures 3 and 4, generated with the code "in File 2".
+This folder comprises the exact data (in JSON format) plotted in figures 3 and 4, generated with the code within "File 2".
 However, this is not the rawdata that is loaded when running the Output Analysis in "File 2."

 ## File 3: Noisy Intermittent Feeding - 2 types.nb

-This code extend the File 1 in order to include dispersal noise.
+This code extends the "File 1" in order to include dispersal noise.
 (This is the code behind figure 5 and S8)

 ### Data 3: Noise-heatmap-data.zip